Spiced Pumpkin Ice Cream Puffs

 - Fill cylinder of ice cream freezer two-thirds full; freeze according to the manufacturer’s directions.
 When ice cream is frozen, transfer to a freezer container; freeze for at least 2 hours before serving.

 - In a small bowl, combine the flour, cinnamon, ginger and nutmeg; set aside.
 In a large saucepan, bring water, butter and salt to a boil.
 Add flour mixture all at once and stir until a smooth ball forms.
 Remove from the heat; let stand for 5 minutes.
-Add eggs, one at a time, beating well after each addition.
+Add 1 egg at a time, beating well after each addition.
 Continue beating until mixture is smooth and shiny.

 - Drop by rounded tablespoonfuls 3 in. apart onto greased baking sheets.
 Bake at 400° until golden brown, 20-25 minutes.

 - Remove to wire racks.
 Immediately split puffs open; remove tops and set aside.
 Discard soft dough from inside.
 Cool puffs.